All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Is the 0.5 mg dose of Ozempic less likely to cause muscle loss?

 Lower Ozempic doses produce less weight loss, so the total amount of lean mass lost is typically lower.
-However, the proportion of weight lost as lean mass versus fat remains similar regardless of dose.
+But the proportion of weight lost as lean mass versus fat remains similar regardless of dose.
 The advantage of starting at a lower dose is that weight loss is more gradual, giving your body more time to adapt and potentially making it easier to maintain muscle with exercise and protein.

 Can protein shakes replace meals on Ozempic?

-Protein shakes can supplement your diet but should not completely replace whole meals long-term.
+Protein shakes can supplement your diet but shouldn't completely replace whole meals long-term.
 Whole foods provide micronutrients, fiber, and other compounds that shakes lack.
 Use protein shakes strategically: when nausea is high, as a post-workout recovery drink, or as an evening supplement to hit your daily protein target.
 Aim for at least 2 whole-food meals per day when possible.
 Meal planning on Ozempic

 Does Ozempic directly damage muscle tissue?